Kara6432/Kara6432/README.md

 * My favorite color is [#CF9FFF](CF9FFF.png) (or at least something purpleish...).
 I have no idea why...
 I just like it 🎨
 * I'm a huge Minecraft fan - if that wasn't already obvious.
 * I code practically every day (totally unexpected) 😎
-* Java is the superior programming language. 🤗 (I feel like I am repeating myself cuz there seem to still be people who hate it...?)
+* Java is the superior programming language. 🤗 (I feel like I am repeating myself, cuz there still seem to be people who hate it...?)
 * Lastly, I believe that mathematics is art - just look at this gorgeous equation: $$e^{iy}=\cos\left(y\right)+i\sin\left(y\right)$$ Beautiful, isn't it? 😍
 * Btw, in combination with the point above: I study mathematics 👩‍🎓